kkrizka/atlas-cmake/_episodes/06-addcalibration.md

 In this session, we'll learn how to use the `JetCalibrationTool` to calibrate our jets.
 This will showcase the usefulness of having central packages accomplishing some of the common tasks.

 # Using The Calibration Tools
 The first step is to implement the jet calibration tool inside our `AnalysisPayload` program.
-This is done using the `JetCalibTools` package, maintained maintained by the JetEtMiss group.
+This is done using the `JetCalibTools` package, maintained by the JetEtMiss group.
 They are the ones responsible for deriving the calibrations and systematics, among many things.
 You can find more information about the tool on the [ApplyJetCalibrationR21](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/ApplyJetCalibrationR21) twiki page.
 But don't take this as an example of a standard ATLAS documentation.
 The JetEtMiss group is exceptionally good at documenting their work!

 The Athena framework provides a common interface for definining tools.
 They provide functionality for
 - Garbage collection via smart pointers.